All Products

 http_x_forwarded_for

-The X-Forwarded-For (XFF) field in the request header.
-This field is used to identify the originating IP address of the client that is connected to the web server by using an HTTP proxy or a load balancer.
+The value of the X-Forwarded-For (XFF) request header.
+This header identifies the original IP address of a client that connects to a web server through a proxy server or load balancer.

 47.100.XX.XX